Dominican Independence Heritage Award Committee of Rhode Island

 Enemencio “Papo” Toribio

-We remember and celebrate the lasting legacy these members of our community whose dedication, love, and impact continue to inspire us.
-Their contributions and spirit remain a guiding light for DIHACRI and all who knew them.
+We honor and celebrate the enduring legacy of these cherished members of our community, whose dedication, love, and unwavering impact continue to inspire us.
+Their contributions and spirit remain a guiding light for DIHACRI and for all whose lives they touched.

 Memorial of Dominican Independence Founder – Roger Williams Park (Providence, RI)